The legal details

 Good staff engagement encompasses a range of activities from sharing information and gathering views from staff on issues that affect them to, for staff who are members of trade unions, working in partnership with their representatives on local workplace issues, adhering to legal requirements in respect of trade union membership and representation.
 Not all independent providers will formally recognise trade unions and engagement may be via less formal routes such as employee forums.
 You can check this with your HR department.

 The best performing organisations have staff that are engaged with their employer and empowered to put forward ways of improving how things are done.
 This applies equally to both NHS and non-NHS providers of healthcare to NHS patients.
-Research has shown that high levels of staff engagement have a positive impact on organisational effectiveness, patient satisfaction and contribute to the delivery of high quality patient care - see useful information in the resource library.
+Research has shown that high levels of staff engagement have a positive impact on organisational effectiveness, patient satisfaction and contribute to the delivery of high quality patient care.
+This includes research from Aston University Business School in 2011, research from NHSE in February 2018, and research from NHSE in March 2018.

 All organisations should develop an approach to how they will foster staff engagement.
 Key components of effective staff engagement in the NHS include: